The number of American women who take medication to manage menopause plunged after 2002.

 “Many family doctors, internists, and some oncologists don’t really understand that only a small amount of vaginal estrogen is absorbed if low-dose estrogen is dosed appropriately,” noted Pinkerton.
 “The boxed warning scares women and their partners, even after we have explained the minimal absorption and that the… risks of systemic estrogen and progestin given to older women do not apply to these low-dose vaginal products.”

-A recent study found that the pills did no better at taming dryness than a placebo over three months.
+A found that the pills did no better at taming dryness than a placebo over three months.
 But Phillips pointed out that this treatment only works in three months for someone who entered menopause recently.

 “The estradiol has to attach to receptors in the vagina and the receptors have to build up, so in some people it can take longer to work.
 I’ve seen it take two years of treatment for the vagina to completely recover,” she said.